pierrebaudot/infotopopy/docs/basic_methods.rst

 (pseudo)-metric leaves it appealing to plot in its network representation.

-Beware that these tools will not detect whatever possible statistical dependencies (see James and Crutchfield `PDF <https://www.mdpi.com/1099-4300/19/10/531>`_), this is just a simplicial (nice...paths are automorphism) subsets, computationnally tractable.
-The complete structure of dependencies are spanned by general information structures and lattice of patition (see section how_infotopo_works).
+Beware that these tools will not detect whatever possible statistical dependencies (see James and Crutchfield `PDF <https://www.mdpi.com/1099-4300/19/10/531>`_), this is just a simplicial subset (nice...paths are automorphism) subsets, computationnally tractable.
+The complete structure of dependencies are spanned by general information structures and lattice of patition (see section how_infotopo_works), which embedds the present simplicial case.
 This concludes our introduction to basic infotopo usage -- hopefully this has given you the tools to get started for yourself.
 Further tutorials, covering infotopo parameters and more advanced usage are also available when